AngelDHackerman/AWS_TypeScript-Developer/README.md

 ### 5. Challenge: Scheduled Data Cleanup

+-
-General Context: The objective of this challenge is to build a system that regularly cleans up temporary or expired data from a DynamoDB table.
+  __General Context:__ The objective of this challenge is to build a system that regularly cleans up temporary or expired data from a DynamoDB table.
 You'll create a table for storing temporary data and write a scheduled Lambda function to delete this data based on expiration dates.
 This will ensure that the system maintains only relevant data and operates efficiently.

+  __Use Case:__ This system is applicable in scenarios where temporary or time-sensitive data is generated, such as temporary user sessions, cache data, or trial subscriptions in various online services.
+Regular cleanup ensures that only relevant data is maintained, improving system performance and compliance with data retention policies.

 Subchallenge 1: Create a Table for Storing Temporary Data in DynamoDB
 Context: You need a table to store temporary data that should be cleaned up regularly.